philwilkes/TLS2trees/README.md

 #### stem_sorting_range
 Stem points can be, at most, this far away from a cylinder in 3D to be matched to a particular tree.

-#### low_resolution_point_cloud_hack_mode
-This model was trained on relatively high resolution point clouds, so if a stem is of sufficiently low resolution, it will likely be classified as vegetation instead.
-Eventually, I may train this model on a larger training dataset with more examples of sparse point clouds, however, in the meantime, I came up with an ugly hack that sometimes helps a little when working with low resolution datasets (which this tool was not really designed for).

-Low resolution hack mode will copy the input point cloud, jitter the points in random directions by 1 cm, then join this copied point cloud to the original point cloud.
-This gives the model more points to work with, which is closer to what it was trained on.
-Once inference is complete, the original point cloud is returned.

 #### delete_working_directory
 Generally leave this on.
 Deletes the files used for segmentation after segmentation is finished.